xc/wadraw/README.md

 # wadraw
-A drawing experiment using web assembly.
+A drawing library experiment using web assembly.

 Initical idea: Performance is the key.

+Supporting:

+- Line
+- Rectangle
+- auto select